mimozu/website-builder/content/homepage.md

 ---
-title: Yoga is for everybody.
-Are you ready to build a strong and flexible body?
 sitetitle: Sara Jordan
 tagline: Yoga is for everybody.
 Want to build a **strong** and **flexible** body?
 buttontext: Let's Get In Touch